kcummings/kgrep/README.md

            ReplacementFilename is a file containing a ReplacementString per line.

-        ScanToken =  a regex string that when found in input will print one match per line
+        ScanToken =  a regex string that when found in input will print one match per line While the replacement file can contain both *ReplacementStrings* and *SearchTokens*, it is best to only have one or the other type in a given file.
+Since *SearchToken* only prints the matched part of a line and does not print the line if the token doesn't match any part of the line, two non-overlapping patterns will cause nothing to print.
+For example: echo "hello world"|kgrep "world;bye" will not print anything because the first match was to "world" which yields "world".
+This was search for "bye" which wasn't found so nothing prints.
+There must be some combination or enhancement can make beneficial use of this behavior.

 - - -

 ### ReplacementString